fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 * Included file: somefile.conf
 * Fluent Bit will try to open somefile.conf, if it fails it will try /tmp/somefile.conf.

-The _@INCLUDE_ command only works at top-left level of the configuration line, it cannot be used inside sections.
+The _@INCLUDE_ command only works at the top-left level of the configuration line, it cannot be used inside sections.

-Wildcard character \(\*\) is supported to include multiple files, e.g:
+The wildcard character \(\*\) is supported to include multiple files, e.g:

 ```text
 @INCLUDE input_*.conf